conduktor/conduktor-docs/src/pages/changelog/Console-1.34.0.md

 ### Quality of life improvements

-- Add selectors for key and value formats on the single Kafka message page, enabling the use of customer deserializers.
+- Add selectors for key and value formats on the single Kafka message page, enabling the use of custom deserializers.
 - Creating resources owned by an Application Instance using an Admin API Key now bypasses Self-service topic policies.
 - On the **Settings > Alerts** page you can now see the cluster referenced by each alert